When Your AI Chatbot Should Shut Up and Call a Human

 Be Honest: No AI Is Perfect

-I'm going to say something that might hurt AI chatbot companies to admit: Your AI will mess up.
+Your AI will mess up.
 Ours does too.
 The question isn't whether it'll happen — it's whether you have a plan for when it does.

 What Handoff Actually Looks Like for Your Team

-You get notified.
-Email, Slack, dashboard alert — however you want it.
+When your AI hands off, you get notified — email, Slack, dashboard alert.
 The notification should tell you why it handed off.
 "Customer mentioned refund" is way more helpful than just "new conversation needs attention."

 The customer knows what's happening.
 When AI pauses, it should tell them: "I'm connecting you with our team for help with this.
 Someone will respond shortly."
-Don't leave them hanging wondering if anyone's listening.

 The Bottom Line